Katliegh/Database-Management-System/README.md

 Week 8 DBMS assignment

-Clinic Booking System Database
-Project Title
+# Project Title: Library Management System
 Clinic Booking System Database (MySQL)

-Description
+# Description
-This repository contains a MySQL relational database schema for a clinic booking system.
-It tracks patients, doctors, appointments, treatments administered during each appointment, and prescriptions.
+The Library Management System is a relational database project designed to manage and track the operations of a library.
+It efficiently handles the storage and relationships between books, authors, members, and borrowing records.

 How to Set Up / Import SQL
 Clone the repo